The normal proxy URL shape

 curl -x.

-The safest production shape is often structured storage: scheme, host, port, username, password, and DNS mode.
-Generate the final URL at the edge where the client library needs it.
+For production, structured storage usually holds up best: keep scheme, host, port, username, password, and DNS mode as separate fields, then assemble the final URL only at the edge where the client library actually needs it.

 Proxy string FAQ